Towards Optimal Combination of Shooting and Gathering Stochastic Radiosity

 The gathering starts with a coarse gather step with low number of rays per patch.
 It computes just one step of gathering from the provided solution and returns this as a complete solution.
 Notice that there are all the interreflections already counted in it, because the shooting computed them already.
 Thus we only need one gathering to have full solution of specified accuracy (depending on the number of rays used).
 When the user decides that it is not good enough s/he can start next gather with new number of rays and combine it with the previous one.
 Technically it is like adding more rays to the simulation thus increasing accuracy.
 The pseudocode is written in the Algorithm 2.

+Get a shooting radiosity solution.
 Do one gathering round with some number of rays per patch.
+Until the quality is good do the following Choose the new number of rays for next gather

-Gather radiosity from the initial shooting solution.
+round.
+Gather radiosity from the initial shooting

 Algorithm 2.
 Progressive gathering stochastic radiosity